josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 2. WhatsApp achieved 2,000,000 connections
 3. Theoretical limit is ~1 quadrillion (1,000,000,000,000,000)
 4. You will run out of source ports (only 2<sup>16</sup>)
-5. You can fix this by creating
+5. You can fix this by add loopback client IP addresses
 6. You will run out of file descriptors
 7. You can fix this by overriding the file descriptor limits of your OS
 8. Java will also limit the file descriptors